hackclub/hackclub/workshops/pixel_art_pad/README.md

 ### 1) index.html

-Firstly, let us write the required HTML code for the pixel art pad.
+First, let us write the required HTML code for the pixel art pad.
 You will be having the following code in `index.html` by default :

 ```html
 <!DOCTYPE html>